SwagSoftware/TrenchBroom/README.md

 ## New
 * Doom 3 .map parser with brushDef3, patchDef2, patchDef3 primitives
 * Doom 3 Valve .map configuration
-* Quake 3 .shader parser adopted to support .mtr materials
-* .mtr support includes support for Doom 3 diffuse stages and the lookup for them is like in idMaterial::GetEditorImage()
+* Quake 3 .shader parser adopted to support .mtr materials.
+It includes support for Doom 3 diffuse stages and the lookup for them is like in idMaterial::GetEditorImage()
 * New Doom 3 OBJ parser.
-My TB Interop branch automatically creates OBJ files to work with TB and it also allows seamless interop with Blender 2.8x and 2.9x with the need of additional model formats for func_static entities (like misc_model for Quake 3)
+My TB Interop branch automatically creates OBJ files to work with TB and it also allows seamless interop with Blender 2.8x - 3.x without the need of additional model formats
+* RBDOOM-3-BFG >= 1.4 ships with TB specific helper entities like misc_model or func_rotating_model to reflect TrenchBroom's clean architecture and differentiation between Brush Entities and Point Entities
 * Game FGDs for Doom 3 and Doom 3 BFG
 * Custom PNG icons for special entities like lights, speakers, particle emitters, info_location, target_* and so on
 * After loading a map TrenchBroom generates unique entity names and also fixes missing or bad "model" keys for brush based entitites